-Police: shooting inside Phoenix hotel room leaves woman dead
+Suspect arrested in fatal shooting of woman in Phoenix hotel

 Phoenix Fire Department personnel arrived on scene and pronounced the woman dead.

-The name and age of the victim haven’t been released yet and police didn’t immediately disclose if a suspect in the shooting has been identified or arrested.
+The name and age of the victim haven’t been released yet.

 Sign up for Daily Newsletters